cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 CDAP is tested with the Oracle JDKs; it may work with other JDKs such as `Open JDK <http://openjdk.java.net>`__, but it has not been tested with them.
-The Apache site maintains a
-`list of Java versions that work with Hadoop <http://wiki.apache.org/hadoop/HadoopJavaVersions>`__.

 Once you have installed the JDK, you'll need to set the JAVA_HOME environment variable.